zafree/pilpil/README.md

 ### Why

-It's the best way to loading an image.
-No dependancy.
+It's the best way to load an image.
+No dependencies.
 Pure JavaScript.
 Progressive Image Loading with a blur effect.
 Reduce the page loading time.
 Better user experience.
 Wow.

 ### Where